Story of Diplomacy

-Join us on June 30 at 5 pm EDT for a discussion on the contributions of Asian American & Pacific Islander diplomats to American diplomacy.
-We will explore the lives and service of three Asian Americans: Ambassador Don Yamamoto, current U.S. Ambassador to Somalia; Boa Lee, Foreign Service Officer and daughter of Hmong refugees; and Dr. Sammy Lee, a groundbreaking Olympic champion and Cold War goodwill ambassador.
+In this Diplomacy After Hours, NMAD hosted a discussion on the contributions of Asian American & Pacific Islander diplomats to American diplomacy.
+Our panelists explored the lives and service of three Asian Americans: Ambassador Don Yamamoto, current U.S. Ambassador to Somalia; Boa Lee, Foreign Service Officer and daughter of Hmong refugees; and Dr. Sammy Lee, a groundbreaking Olympic champion and Cold War goodwill ambassador.

 Ambassador Donald Yamamoto was appointed as the U.S. Ambassador to Somalia in 2018.
 He most recently served as Acting Assistant Secretary for the Bureau of African Affairs.
 Previously, he served as Senior Vice President at the National Defense University and in senior positions in Afghanistan.
 Over the course of his Foreign Service career, he served multiple tours in Africa, including as United States Ambassador to both Ethiopia and Djibouti, and Head of Mission in Somalia, Eritrea and Guinea.
 Ambassador Yamamoto earned an A.B. and M.A from Columbia University and a M.S. from the National War College.
 Among his awards are the Robert Frasure Memorial Award, a Presidential Distinguished Honor Award, a Presidential Distinguished Service Award, and a Secretary of State Distinguished Honor Award.
 Ambassador Yamamoto speaks Japanese, Chinese and French.